+Reflection Questions:

-For Reflection: Such mercy gently holds us.
+- Such mercy gently holds us.
 Will we reach out our roots and branches and let our loving God bear fruit in and through us?
-How do we do this?

-Many Catholics feel a certain uneasiness with God the Holy Spirit.
+How do we do this? - Many Catholics feel a certain uneasiness with God the Holy Spirit.
 How is your understanding of the Spirit helped by thinking of the Spirit as merciful Love, or as God's own life/breath/power flowing in you?

-FAMILY CONVERSATION & PRAYER STARTERS
+FAMILY CONVERSATION STARTERS

 Our Sunday readings teach us about God's mercy.
 Do you know what mercy is?
 How would you define it?
-(Having a heart for the misery/suffering of others - as if it were your own, and doing what you can to take away that misery.)
 How have you experienced mercy in your life?
 What was that like?